freischarler/eb_challenge/README.md

 ## Notes
 - The external API URL is hardcoded in `main.go`.
 Consider using environment variables for flexibility.
-- Error handling could be improved to return HTTP error codes (e.g., 500) when the external API fails.
-- Additional tests for the `handlers` package could be added for complete coverage.
 - Logging is basic (uses `log.Printf`).
 Consider a structured logging library like `zerolog` for production.

-## Contributing
-Feel free to submit issues or pull requests to the repository.
-Ensure all changes include appropriate tests and follow the existing code style.

-## License
-This project is licensed under the MIT License.